What is Arnona?

 You can choose one of the following payment plans:

 - Pay the entire bill, either before or after filing for a discount, at the beginning of the year.
-This option gives you an additional 1% discount.

 - Set up horaat keva, monthly automatic payments, through your bank account.
 To do this, complete the required authorization form, have your bank sign it, and submit it to the Arnona office.
 This option offers a discount of 0.75%.